 A System You can Rely on

-When a system is controlled by voice only, there’s always a chance it will not understand what you’re asking it no matter how advanced the natural language processing and machine learning capabilities are.
+When a system is controlled by voice only, there’s always a chance it will not understand what you’re asking it no matter how advanced the natural language processing and Machine Learning (ML) capabilities are.
 That’s where a hardwired system you can rely on comes in handy.